Accuplacer Tests — Next Generation

 The College Board Accuplacer is designated as the system-endorsed placement instrument for assessment of reading, writing, and mathematics in the implementation of the MN State Board Policy 3.3 Assessment for Course Placement.

 These tests are NOT timed.
-But, 120 minutes are allocated for Math, Reading, and Writing tests; 90 minutes for either Math tests only, or Reading and Writing tests only, as required by the computer self-registration procedure.
-This time allocation proves to be enough for over 90% plus test takers.
-However, you should plan to start early on the test day if you think you need more than the allocated minutes.
+120 minutes are allocated for Math, Reading/Writing tests.
+90 minutes is allocated for either the Math test or Reading/Writing tests as required by the computer self-registration procedure.
+This time allocation proves to be enough for most test takers.
+However, you should start earlier if you plan to test before the end of day in case you need a little more time.

 The math tests are so branched that students start with the Quantitative Reasoning, Algebra, and Statistics (QAS) test of 20 questions, about the same level as the Classic Elementary Algebra test.
 They will go to the Arithmetic test of 20 questions if they score low on QAS; or they will go to the Advanced Algebra and Functions test (AAF)similar to the Classic College-Level-Math (CLM) test, if they score high on the QAS test.
 This AAF test has a total of 20 questions and will place students into College Algebra if they meet the cut score.

 The NG Reading test comes first.
 It has 20 questions and can place students into a level that is sufficient for any reading involved college courses if they meet the cut score.
 The Writing test has 25 questions and can place students into college level English writing or composition courses if they meet the cut score.